sknath25/SResult/README.md

 ```
 The usual approach is to throw an exception when trying to access the Value when it Failed.
-But that brings additional concern on how the code is written and a proper exception handling.
+But that brings additional concern on how and when the Result or the Value being accessed.
-But here we will have to check for Success or Failure to gain access to the Value or the Failure.
+Here we will not get Value or Result without checking success or failure.
-This is to reduce the concern discussed above.
+So, to me that should make code more descriptive.

 ## Do something before returning
 ```csharp